avaneev/biteopt/README.md

 ## Introduction ##

-BITEOPT is a free open-source stochastic non-linear bound-constrained derivative-free optimization method (algorithm, heuristic, or strategy), for global optimization.
+BITEOPT is a free open-source stochastic non-linear bound-constrained derivative-free optimization method (algorithm, heuristic, or strategy) for global optimization.
 The name "BiteOpt" is an acronym for "BITmask Evolution OPTimization".